kumpera/SimpleJIT/README.md

 The use of LoadArg sucks as it is the same reg shuffling problem of repairing and it doesn't allow for a global decision to be made.
 	-If we support external allocation of BB::InVars (as a way to handle LCOV), this becomes a common case

+# Indirect var design notes

+Indirect vars get the same treatment in the BB formation step, we just emit them differently.
+We keep use/def CPS shenanigans as it simplifies for AA to promote an indirect var to a direct var.

+What it means is that a def computes the address and its uses will consume that address.
+This does naively increase register pressure, but can be easily addressed by a cprop pass that fuses a ldaddr + load into a computed load when we compute frame layout.